namubiru32/alx-low_level_programming/0x17-doubly_linked_lists/README.md

 Task 3: a function that adds a new node at the end of a dlistint_t list.
 Task 4: a function that frees a dlistint_t list.
 Task 5: returns the nth node of a dlistint_t linked list.
+Task 6: a function that returns the sum of all the data (n) of a dlistint_t linked list.